- CoolSculpting is a non-surgical body contouring procedure that is FDA approved for use on the upper arms.

 Liposuction of the arms is a surgical procedure performed under local anesthesia.
 A cannula is inserted into the arms via tiny incisions near the elbow and armpit.
 Fat cells are then sucked out through the tube, away from the body.
 A single liposuction treatment will remove more fatty tissue than a single CoolSculpting treatment.

 Arm liposuction can produce excellent outcomes for the right candidates, but isn’t right for everyone.
-Read what doctors have to say about the benefits and risks of arm liposuction in our forum.
+Ask yourself whether Cosmetic Surgery is right for you?

 Brachioplasty, or arm lift surgery, is an invasive procedure that removes excess fat and skin from the arms.
 The treatment is performed under anesthetic.
 A significant quantity of excess fat and skin can be removed during this surgery; however, the patient will be left with a scar.